 10. Under-Bed Storage Drawers You’ll Actually Use

 Why waste prime space under the bed when it can become a hidden storage station?
 Deep drawers under RV beds can hold shoes, linens, and rarely used gear without cluttering the cabin.
+It’s one of the simplest yet most satisfying RV furniture tweaks out there.

 Layout Suggestions